Iqra350/krock2_traversability/Guide.md

 ### Change paths

-Change the shared path in the `docker-compose-pipeline.yml` file to a path of your choice (relative to your host's filesystem).
-This shared folder is used by the development container to place generated data.
+ 1. Inside the file ../Master-Thesis/core/simulation/simulation.py add the path of your own shared folder.

+ 2. In ../Master-Thesis/core/simulation/env/webots/KrockWebotsEnv.py replaced the path with your own directory.

+ 3. Inside the file Master-Thesis/core/docker-compose-pipeline.yml add the path of your own shared folder.

 ### Instructions